pyinduct/pyinduct/docs/examples/euler_bernoulli_beam.rst

 :math:`\boldsymbol{\Lambda} = \textup{diag}(\lambda_1, \dotsc, \lambda_N)` is
 derived.
-Since the resulting system is autonomous, apart from interesting simulations, not much can be done fro a control perepective.
+Since the resulting system is autonomous, apart from interesting simulations, not much can be done fro a control perspective.

 Alternative Variant
 +++++++++++++++++++